Shubham-Kumar-2000/protocol-registry/README.md

 ## MacOS Anomalies

-### checkifExists(protocol)

-We still struggling to find a way to check this in MacOS.
-We know there is something called duti by which we can achieve this but as this is not in-built command we don't want to add this as a dependency.

-**So for ease of work checkifExists() always return false in MacOS**

-This also means override: true/false will mean the same thing in MacOS

 ### terminal: false

 In MacOS if you dont launch the terminal it will run your command without logging in.